-Unfortunately, not all relationships last forever.
-If you break up with your joint account holder, both of you are still responsible for paying the credit card bill.
-Not even a divorce decree changes the terms of the original contract.
-If the judge says each of you pays half the bill and your ex doesn’t keep up his (or her) end of the deal, the credit card issuer doesn’t care—you’re both still held liable for making payments.
-You should also be wary of revenge spending—when an angry ex runs up the credit card bill and doesn’t bother to repay it.
+If you break up with your joint account holder, both of you remain responsible for paying the credit card bill.
+Not even a divorce changes the terms of the original contract.
+If the judge says each of you pays half the bill, and your ex doesn’t keep up their end of the deal, the credit card issuer doesn’t care—you’re both still liable for making payments.
+You also should be wary of revenge spending—when an angry ex runs up the credit card bill and doesn’t bother to repay it.

 The credit card issuer may not let you close the joint credit card account until the balance has been repaid, so the other account holder could keep charging while you work to pay off the balance.

 Closing an account is likely not the best option for your credit score since it will reduce your available credit and possibly shorten the average age of your credit accounts.
 However, it probably remains the best option after a split in order to prevent any further problems.